rohinibarla/gvp-2020/projects/team-website/README.md

-### Your team's website
+### Your team's portfolio website

-+ Each on the team create your personal website using GitHub pages.
++ Each on the team create your portfolio website using GitHub pages.
-+ Create your teams website and link to each of your individual websites.
++ Create your teams portfolio website and link to each of your individual websites.
 + Add a picture of your team.
-+ List all the project that your team has done.
++ Showcase all the project that your team has done.